frtib/tsp-redesign/_includes/calculator/paycheck-estimator/panel-3.md

 {% capture roth_glossary %}<span data-term="Roth Contribution" class="js-glossary-toggle term term-end">Roth contributions</span>{% endcapture %}
 {% capture catch_glossary %}<span data-term="Catch-up Contributions" class="js-glossary-toggle term term-end">Catch-up contributions</span>{% endcapture %}

-{% capture trad_explain %}Traditional contributions come out of your pay **before** taxes are calculated; you pay taxes on these contributions and their earnings when you withdraw them.{% endcapture %}
+{% capture trad_explain %}Traditional contributions come out of your pay **before** taxes are calculated; you pay taxes on these contributions and their earnings when you withdraw them.<br /><br />If you're turning 50 or older this year, you can add any contributions (including tax-exempt) toward the catch-up limit here too.
+However, any tax-exempt contributions toward catch-up limit must be Roth.{% endcapture %}
 {% capture roth_explain %}Roth contributions come out of your pay **after** taxes are calculated;  you pay no taxes on these contributions when you withdraw them.
-Roth earnings are also tax-free when withdrawn, as long as you meet the IRS requirements to qualify.{% endcapture %}
+Roth earnings are also tax-free when withdrawn, as long as you meet the IRS requirements to qualify.<br /><br />If you're turning 50 or older this year, you can add any contributions (including tax-exempt) toward the catch-up limit here too.
+However, any tax-exempt contributions toward catch-up limit must be Roth.{% endcapture %}
 {% capture catch_explain %}Only for participants who are age 50 or older.
 You must first exceed the elective deferral limit ($19,500.00 in 2020) to make catch-up contributions.{% endcapture %}
 {% capture catch_explain1 %}{{catch_explain}}
 <p>Your current traditional and Roth contributions total <span id="totalTR1">$0</span> annually.</p>{% endcapture %}